How to View All User Accounts in Windows 11

 On the right side, select the Family & other users tile to see more options.

 Look under the “Other users” section to see a list of accounts on your system.
-Accounts using a Microsoft account will appear under “Your family.”
+Accounts that use a Microsoft account appear under “Your family.”
 Note that this method does not show hidden system accounts.

 See all user accounts using Computer Management